nasa/openmct/docs/src/guide/index.md

 persistence adapter needs to be present.
-* __Plugins__: Conceptually, this tier is not so different from the application tier; it consists of bundles describing new features, back-end adapters, that are specific to the application being built on Open MCT Web.
+* __Plugins__: Conceptually, this tier is not so different from the application tier; it consists of bundles describing new features, back-end adapters, that are specific to the application being built on Open MCT.
 It is described as a separate tier here because it has one important distinction from the application tier: It consists of bundles that are not included with the platform (either authored anew for the specific application, or obtained from elsewhere.)

 Note that bundles in any tier can go off and consult back-end services.
 In practice, this responsibility is handled at the Application and/or Plugin tiers;
-Open MCT Web is built to be server-agnostic, so any back-end is considered an application-specific detail.
+Open MCT is built to be server-agnostic, so any back-end is considered an application-specific detail.

 ## Platform Overview

-The "tiered" architecture described in the preceding text describes a way of thinking of and categorizing software components of a Open MCT Web application, as well as the framework layer's role in mediating between these components.
+The "tiered" architecture described in the preceding text describes a way of thinking of and categorizing software components of a Open MCT application, as well as the framework layer's role in mediating between these components.
 Once the framework layer has wired these software components together, however, the application's logical architecture emerges.